 A white paper with clear, credible, and engaging frameworks is a powerful tool for shaping buyers’ thinking.
 The best frameworks have long shelf lives and so support marketing and business development far beyond the typical life of a single white paper.

 Once the framework is in place, the next step is to refine the overall argument: a clear articulation of the business problem and how to solve it.
-The best way to do this, in our experience, is to create and collaboratively refine a detailed outline of the white paper.
+The best way to do this, in our experience, is to create and collaboratively refine a detailed white paper outline.

 White paper writers often jump right into a first draft of the paper itself, perhaps based on a high level outline of what they want to include.
 The problem with this is the lack of collective refinement of the argument.
 Moving too quickly into the drafting stage increases the risk that you won’t get it “just right,” and the project bogs down into a communal debate about wording and editing.
 We’ve seen conventional white papers drag on for months as the writer presents draft after draft that pleases no one.